Abdominal Muscle Separation During and After Pregnancy

 It’s never too late – even years down the track, improvements can be made to DR and control of the abdominal muscles if the correct management is undertaken.

-MYTH TO BUST – Many women are focused on ‘closing the gap’, but the width of the gap is not as important as the depth.
+Myth Bust # 4 – Many women are focused on ‘closing the gap’, but the width of the gap is not as important as the depth

 Anything up to 2-2.5 finger widths can still be ‘normal’, however this gap should be nice and firm in the midline.
 It is when the midline tissue is lax and the gap is deep (even if it is quite narrow) that unwanted consequences like hernias can occur.
 Laxity in the midline connective tissue can cause difficulty in creating pressures, and can make it challenging to do things like blow up a balloon, cough effectively, or lift heavy weight.